Marketo Pricing: Plans, Costs, and Hidden Fees

 • You want to connect intent signals directly to automated campaign triggers

-In that case, extend Marketo with ZoomInfo: an AI GTM platform that integrates with Marketo to feed verified contact data, buyer intent signals, and account intelligence into your automation workflows, so your campaigns reach the right people at the right time with accurate information.
+In that case, extend Marketo with ZoomInfo: an all-in-one AI GTM Platform that integrates with Marketo to feed verified contact data, buyer intent signals, and account intelligence into your automation workflows, so your campaigns reach the right people at the right time with accurate information.

 Important: Adobe does not publish pricing for Marketo Engage.
 All dollar figures in this article come from third-party sources and should be treated as estimates.
 Your actual costs will depend on database size, feature requirements, and negotiated terms.